 Skip to content

-DLL Hijacking takes advantage of the way Windows applications search for and load Dynamic Link Libraries (DLLs).
-Here is a detailed explanation of the commands and technical aspects of setting up a DLL Hijacking scenario:
+DLL hijacking takes advantage of the way Windows applications search for and load Dynamic Link Libraries (DLLs).
+Below is a detailed explanation of the commands and technical steps involved in setting up a DLL hijacking scenario:

 1. Download and run Process Monitor.